 Make it convenient

 Start by looking at the tools you are using for corporate communications.
 Real-time messaging, chat technology, social media, and shared groups are growing in popularity.
 Tools such as Slack are sweeping into workplaces and helping to revolutionize how we communicate in the workplace.
-People have embraced social media in their personal lives, so is it any wonder that real-time business messaging tools which embrace the same feel as social media have gained in popularity?
+People have embraced social media in their personal lives, so is it any wonder that real-time business messaging tools that embrace the same feel as social media have gained in popularity?
 The same principles that drive customer engagement also drive employee engagement.